FeatureLabs/primitive-demos/README.md

 ## Request a demo

 We will continue to add demos to this repo.
-If there is a dataset or premium primitive you'd like to see include, please let us know!
+If there is a dataset or premium primitive you'd like to see included, please let us know!